-Community Bank celebrated its 100th birthday in 2005.
+Community Bank opened the doors to its first office in 1905.
 All of that history might explain why so much of the organization’s future plans center around its past.
 The management team at Community Bank believes the strategy that helped the bank not only survive but grow over the last 100 years is a good model to follow in the future.
 That model includes recruiting topflight bank talent, staying in stride with emerging financial technologies, keeping a strong focus on local customer service delivery, maintaining credit quality throughout the system, and pursuing a sound expansion strategy into emerging growth markets across the South.

 There are plenty of success stories in American business and in the banking industry in particular, but it is hard to find a success story with more fascinating chapters than the ones written by Community Bank.
 Our team is focused on making history in our community’s future.

 Community Bank’s management team is comprised of a solid group of executives with diverse backgrounds representing every aspect of the banking industry and every era of banking.
 Community Bank’s succession plan has two levels.
 Thomas Colbert, Freddie Bagley, Chuck Nicholson and David Hughes hold the senior-most positions within the holding company.
 Underneath this holding company level are key officers who lead four banks and an operations center.
 These men and women form the pool from which successive leaders will be chosen.